 Mt.
 Sinai Hospital

-MJS is an author of a number of references cited in this monograph.
-He acts as a consultant for AbbVie (manufacturers of depot leuprolide) and Medtronic.
+MJS is an author of a number of references cited in this topic.
+He acts as a consultant for AbbVie (manufacturers of depot leuprolide), Medtronic, Hologic, and Olympus, and holds stocks in Felix and Field Trip Inc.

 AS declares that he has no competing interests.